+Do you have any pets?
 Yes, a Chinese dwarf hamster called Bobbi.
 In an ideal future, I’d have loads of goats because they’re my favourite.
 Mischievous little bastards, my spirit animal.

 Who would you want to play you in the film of your life?
 Jack Nicolson

+Vinyl, CD, Download or stream?
 Vinyl’s lovely but streaming’s easy, especially for finding new things on a whim.
 There’s been some pressing issues with our vinyl but it should be available soon and I’d like to think it’ll give a proper vinyl experience because that’s how we put it together.

+Tell us about your latest album?
 It’s called Co-Morbid and we released it through Louder Than War Records in September.
 It took a long time to finish for various reasons so I feel quite distant from it now, to be honest, but it was written around themes of interpersonal conflict and fracturing yet we tried to make it snappy and poppy at the same time.
 The songs are kind of pop songs but seasoned with despair and madness.
 We designed the tracklisting to be like a traditional A-Side and B-Side we’ve called Empty and Full that’s supposed to take you on a journey through dark emotions and back again.
 A lot of people seem to love it so I’m glad it’s turned out to chime with people who’ve heard it.

+Who would be your dream collaboration?
 Mozart because he was batshit and I think it would never work so it’d be interesting to see what happened.
 I’m really enjoying The Human League again at the moment and Phil Oakey’s been to a few of our gigs and seems to like us, I wouldn’t be averse to working with them on something poppy yet disturbing.

 When was the last time you cried?